Silk is Strong, REALLY Strong

 Silk is like your Skin

-Silk is a protein fibre, meaning that is chemically quite similar to human skin.
-Because of this, silk is an ideal "second skin".
+Silk is a protein fibre, meaning that is very similar to human skin.

 Silk cools and warms simultaneously.